SebastianAhl/Java_Selenium_Tutorial/README.md

 # Folder Structure and File Description
 Folder contained in the workspace:
-- `src`: the folder to maintain sources
+- `src\main\java\tutorials\java`: The folder to maintain sources
-- `src\page_objects`: the folder to maintain page objects
+- `src\main\java\tutorials\java\page_objects`: The folder to maintain page objects
+- `src\test\java\env_tests`: Tests for the installed environment
-- `src\testcases`: the folder to maintain testcases
+- `src\test\java\testcases`: The folder to maintain testcases
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+# Program Description
+For demo purposes the website [Saucedemo](https://www.saucedemo.com/) was used.

+Maven starts the tests and creates a report in the end.
+The project build information you can find in the pom.xml.

+In the folder "testcases" you can find the different testcases.
+Most of them extends the class in "Tests.java".
+The testcases access the page_objects to get access on the different objects of the web application.

+In the file "Tests.java" you can change the Selenium WebDriver to different browsers.
+I tested it with Mozilla Firefox, MS Edge and Google Chrome.

+For the sake of getting some detailed information in the htlm report, I created the testcase "FailingTest.java" with two tests that fail.